UNGlobalPlatform/standards/UNGP_GWG_-_Global_Platform_Principles.md

 *Rationale: ensures appropriate security is supplied; avoids over-engineered solutions; strikes an appropriate balance between control and business need; supports innovation and opportunity.*

-**Any user device:** We will provide our services to any appropriate and suitably secured device, whether or not it is owned and managed by UPC.
+**Any user device:** We will provide our services to any appropriate and suitably secured device, whether or not it is owned and managed by the UN.

 *Rationale: increases user choice and flexibility; removes dependence on specific devices; reduces device costs; minimises device management costs; maintains appropriate levels of security.*